Location: Sault Ste. Marie, Ontario

 - Strong desire to act in the service of the Métis Citizens, to advance and uphold rights and culture

-- Completion of post-secondary education in justice, legal studies, criminology or equivalent combination of education and experience
+- Completion of secondary school or equivalent combination of education and experience

-- Demonstrated ability to work alone/independently with minimal supervision
+- Ability to work alone/independently with minimal supervision

-- Previous 2 years or more experience in a similar/comparable role
+- 1-2 years previous experience in a similar/comparable role

 Who We Are